IsabellGraf/ReadNotes/ReadMe.md

 In Tensorflow, the training steps obtain the training samples in separated batches to not overuse the capacity of the computer.

-After the classifier is build, we check its quality with the test set and see that we obtain an accuracy of...
+After the classifier is build, we check its quality with the test set and see that we obtain an accuracy of 0.75

 ####Multilayer neural network####
 The accuracy of the logistic regression is not very good.
 Without hidden layers the network is not able to recognize shapes or neglect the size of the note.
 Therefore we build another neural network with several layers and weight matrices.